Elsaam2y/DINet_optimized/README.md

 # 📖 Prerequisites
 To get started, follow these steps:

-- Download the resources (asserts.zip) from Google Drive.
+- Download the resources (asserts.zip) n [Google drive](https://drive.google.com/file/d/1FHpYJqGrIKsItG313aokXes03qJxFyxg/view?usp=share_link).
 Unzip the file and place the directory in the current directory (./).
 Alternatively, you can run the command `bash ./download_asserts.zip` in your terminal.

 - For running inference or training, you have two options: